pratajo/pratajo.github.io/_projects/1_fun-albi.md

     </div>
 </div>

-Rua dos Ferreiros 6, 8 and 10 (6 - entrance to the building; 8 - entrance to the store)
+Rua dos Ferreiros 6, 8 and 10 (6 - entrance to the building where I was born; 8 - entrance to the store A. R. Gomes Prata - Eletricidade e Cromagem 😔)

 &nbsp;